 Peripheral artery disease (PAD) is a progressive disorder that can worsen if left untreated.
 PAD is caused by atherosclerosis, the term used to describe plaque buildup in the arteries.
 When blood flow to the legs, feet, and ankles becomes restricted by atherosclerosis, there is an increased risk of developing serious complications, including tissue death and limb amputation.

-If you believe that you or someone you love has PAD, our trusted vascular doctors can accurately diagnose PAD and provide a personalized treatment plan.
+If you believe that you or a family member or friend has PAD, our trusted vascular doctors can accurately diagnose PAD and provide a personalized treatment plan.